Title IX Training

 Title IX Protections

-Enforced by the US Department of Education’s Office for Civil Rights, Title IX protects all students, faculty, staff and employees from sex discrimination, as well as parents, guardians and other individuals who are affiliated with the school.
+Enforced by the US Department of Education’s Office for Civil Rights, Title IX protects all students, faculty, staff and employees from sex discrimination.
 Title IX also protects individuals from retaliation for filing a complaint of sexual misconduct or participating in an investigation.
-Threatening expulsion or giving a student a failing grade are examples of unlawful retaliation.

-Under Title IX, universities and colleges are required to implement policies and procedures for preventing sexual misconduct and processing complaints.
-This includes appointing a Title IX Coordinator, responding to all complaints of sexual misconduct, and designating responsible employees, who must report incidents to the coordinator.
+Title IX requires universities and colleges to implement policies and procedures for preventing sexual misconduct and processing complaints.
+This includes appointing a Title IX Coordinator, responding to all complaints of sexual misconduct, and designating employees, who must report incidents to the coordinator.

 Online Title IX Training